craigduncanlab/mobile-apps-data/README.md

 This repo contains data related to my mobile apps.

-My first app is Match Mate (previously called Junior Cricket scorer), which is now a versatile multi-format scorer.
+My first app is Junior Cricket Scorer, which is now a versatile multi-format scorer.

 It is presently available only for iOS devices.
-In time, I would like to make this for other OS.

-## Match Mate
+## Junior Cricket Scorer

 The app was written with these things in mind: